lepidus/OASwitchboard/README.md

 [![License type](https://img.shields.io/github/license/lepidus/OASwitchboard)](https://github.com/lepidus/OASwitchboard/blob/main/LICENSE)
 [![Number of downloads](https://img.shields.io/github/downloads/lepidus/OASwitchboard/total)](https://github.com/lepidus/OASwitchboard/releases)

 This plugin connects journals running [OJS](https://pkp.sfu.ca/software/ojs/) to the [OA Switchboard](https://www.oaswitchboard.org/), the shared infrastructure that exchanges scholarly communications metadata among publishers, institutions and funders.
-When an article is published, its [publication metadata](#what-metadata-is-included) is extracted automatically and pushed to the relevant institutions and research funders as a standardised **P1-PIO message**.
+When an article is published, its [publication metadata](#what-metadata-is-included) is extracted automatically and pushed to the relevant institutions and research funders as a standardised P1-PIO message.

 **Announcement:** [OA Switchboard OJS plug-in: Supporting diamond journals to increase the visibility of their OA output among research funders, libraries, and consortia](https://www.oaswitchboard.org/ojs-plugin).

 ## How it works

-Before publication, the plugin checks whether the article carries the metadata the OA Switchboard needs, and shows the result in an **OA Switchboard** tab in the submission's workflow.
-Articles that are missing something can be published as usual, simply without a message.
+When an article is published, the plugin checks whether it carries the metadata the OA Switchboard needs.
+If it does, the message is built and delivered at that moment.
+If it does not, the article is published as usual, simply without a message.

+Either way, the **OA Switchboard** tab in the submission workflow shows where things stand: what is still missing before publication, and what was sent after it.

 ## Getting started